rlogwood/gpu_tests/README.md

-# GPU Tests for Ubuntu 25.10 w/ Nvidia 5080
+# GPU Tests for Ubuntu 25.10 and Nvidia 5080

 ## Summary
 This repo has a couple of simple tests to confirm the GPU is being used for PyTorch and TensorFlow.
 The tests were developed with claude.ai.

-NOTE: TensorFlow support for the 5080 is currently in the nightly build only on Ubuntu and requires setup found in `activate_tf.sh`.
+NOTE: TensorFlow Ubuntu support for the 5080 is currently (11/24/25) found only in nightly build and requires setup found in `activate_tf.sh`.

 ## Running the tests